-Journaling for Self-Care Being an artist and/or creative person often blurs the line between work and life.
-If balance is the key, then documenting your effort toward it is absolutely essential.
+Self-Care Being an artist and/or creative person often blurs the line between work and life.
+If balance is your key, then documenting your efforts toward that balance makes sense.
 Journaling is an excellent way to manage both guilt and permission for things accomplished and things left undone.

 When the pressure drops in the airplane, there’s a reason you’re advised to use the oxygen mask on yourself first and the person next to you after: you have to be capable of helping in order to help.
-Ultimately, journaling is a great companion tool for incrementally learning to be compassionate to the one person in whom you can most easily invest—yourself—so that you can be of service to the people and causes you care about.
+Ultimately, journaling has been a great companion tool for me to incrementally learn to be more compassionate to the one person in whom you can most easily invest—myself—so that I can be of service to the people and causes I care about.